Skip to main content

 There are always exceptions to the rule, and there are many factors that come into play when calculating car insurance premiums.
 Age, gender and driving history will always affect how much you pay, but when you’re searching for cheap car insurance, remember that the type of vehicle you purchase can have an impact on your premiums.

 It’s also important to know which type of coverage you need when purchasing auto insurance.
 In order to protect your vehicle from theft you will need comprehensive car insurance coverage.
-Just like collision insurance, it is an optional coverage (in most provinces) that you can seek to add to your policy for an additional cost.
+Just like collision insurance, it is an optional coverage (in most provinces) that you can seek to add to your policy at an additional cost.
 Comprehensive coverage protects your vehicle when it is not in use/parked from a number of named perils, such as theft.
 With auto thefts on the rise, having comprehensive car insurance added to your policy is worth it – especially if you have one of the vehicles we’ve listed above.

 When purchasing a new vehicle, it’s always a good idea to compare car insurance quotes beforehand and budget for the costs in your monthly expenses.
 Buying a car is a huge investment, and you don’t want to find yourself surprised by the monthly premiums you’ll have to keep paying to keep your car on the road.

-Lowering your risk of car theft
+How to lower your risk of car theft

 If you are in the market for one of the more commonly stolen vehicles, it’s also advisable to take additional anti-theft security steps to deter thieves.
-For instance, parking in a private garage versus a driveway and adding a steering vehicle lock can deter thieves, and every action you take to protect your vehicle reflects favourably on your insurance application as well.
+There are a number of proactive measures you can take to help mitigate your vehicles exposure to theft.

 The bottom line